HL7/davinci-crd/input/pagecontent/hooks.md

 </div>

 ###### Propose alternate request
 This response type can be used by payers to present a `Card` with suggested alternatives to the current proposed therapy.
 This might be updating the order to change certain information or proposing to replace the order completely with one or more alternatives.
-This might be used to propose a change to a first-line treatment, to alter therapy frequency or drug dosage to be consistent with coverage guidelines, to propose covered products or services as substitutes for a non-covered service and/or to propose therapeutically equivalent treatments that will have a lower cost to the patient.
+This might be used to propose a change to a first-line treatment, to alter therapy frequency or drug dosage to be consistent with coverage guidelines, to propose covered products or services as substitutes for a non-covered service, and/or to propose therapeutically equivalent treatments that will have a lower cost to the patient.

 Multiple alternatives can be proposed by providing multiple suggestions.
-Each suggestion **SHOULD** contain either a single "update" action to revise the existing proposed order; or both a "delete" action for the current proposed order and a "create" action for the new proposed order.
+Each suggestion **SHOULD** contain either a single "update" action to revise the existing proposed order; or a "delete" action for the current proposed order and a "create" action for the new proposed order.
 In some cases, additional "create" actions might be needed if there's a need to convey a non-[contained]({{site.data.fhir.path}}references.html#contained) Medication, Device, or other resource.
-The "delete" action resource element is not expected to adhere to any profile as it is only expected to contain the "id" property of the resource being replaced.
+The "delete" action resource element is not expected to adhere to any profile, as it is only expected to contain the "id" property of the resource being replaced.
 Any other elements will be ignored.

-The choice of "update" vs. "delete + create" **SHOULD** be based on how significant the change is - and how relevant other decision support on the original request will still be.
+The choice of "update" vs. "delete + create" **SHOULD** be based on how significant the change is and how relevant other decision support on the original request will still be.
 If cards returned by other service providers might still be relevant (e.g. because there was just a small change in dose or frequency), then performing an 'update' will allow updates from other decision support cards to also be applied.
 If the change is significant enough that other decision support will not be relevant, a delete + create will allow the client to suppress decision support cards that no longer apply.

 When using this response type, the proposed orders (and any associated resources) **SHALL** comply with the following profiles: